SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 SECoP server is implemented as the SEC node, using the apparatus for an experiment should be straightforward.
-An ECS can be built in a way, that the configuration of a SEC node may be as short as entering a network address, as the description can be loaded over the protocol (in addition, the electronic communication link, electricity and may be cooling water or pressurized air etc. have to be connected, but that is out of scope …)
+An ECS can be built in a way, that the configuration of a SEC node may be as short as entering a network address, as the description can be loaded over the protocol.

   Definition: Sample Environment Control Node (SEC node)
     Computing unit or process or task, connected to all control units (temperature controller, flow controller, pressure sensor ...) of a sample environment, bridge to the ECS.
 SECoP specifies how ECS speaks with the SEC node.